LangeLab/SQuAPP/README.md

 # Simple Quantitative Analysis of Proteins and PTMs (SQuAPP)
-SQuAPP is a workflow-based web application built on R-Shiny to enable a rapid high-level analysis of quantitative proteomics data.
+SQuAPP is a workflow-based web application built on R-Shiny to enable rapid high-level analysis of quantitative proteomics data.
 SQuAPP provides streamlined and straightforward access to many aspects of typical downstream analysis done with quantitative proteomics data.
 SQuAPP can bring multiple levels of proteomics data to process and visually compare them for further visualizations.

 - [SQuAPP Features](#squapp-features)
 - [Usage](#usage)